 Edith Elizabeth Pijpers was a Dutch painter, draughtsman and graphic artist who lived and worked successively in Laren, The Hague, Amsterdam and Amersfoort.
 Her work included paintings, drawings, etchings, lithographs and woodcuts of portraits, figures, flowers, still lifes, cityscapes and landscapes.
+She was born in Amsterdam (1886) and died in Amersfoort (1963).

 Young Recorder Player (20th century), drawing, Rudolf Gebhardt (1894-1985).
 Postcard (? date).
-Dresden: Oldthing, No. 40046859, sold (2023).
+Dresden: Website: Oldthing, No. 40046859, sold (2023).

 A young boy holds a clearly depicted soprano recorder of simple two-part design with a slightly flared bell.
 All the boy's fingers are covering their holes, the lowest offset to his right.
-The instrument looks to be one of those made in the Vogtland area of Germany.
+The instrument appears to be one of those made in the Vogtland area of Germany in the early 20th century.

 Rudolf Gebhardt was a German painter and illustrator whose subjects include landscapes, cityscapes, nudes, portraits, animals and still lifes.
 His style was shaped by Neuen Sachlichkeit (New Objectivity) and closeness to nature.
 After WW2 he worked as a restorer.
+He was born and died in Dresden (1894-1985).

 Girl with a Recorder (1961), oil on canvas, 76.2 × 61 cm, Richard Alan Schmid (1934-2021).
 Auctioned 10 September 2022; formerly Mickelson Gallery, Washington, DC.
 Ref.
-Website:

-Mutual Art (2024, col.)
+Website: Mutual Art (2024, col.)